-Life as a disabled person is everything but easy in the Andean region of Peru.
+Life as a disabled person is everything but easy in the Peruvian Andes.
 Very often people with physical or psychical limitations find themselves on the margin of society as they are excluded and even socially despised.

-We are trying to improve the living conditions of disabled people in the region of Urubamba, to guarantee the fulfilment of their human rights and to give them back their quality of life.
-We are committed to their social integration by helping them to find a job or by accompanying them to the doctor.
-The 80 members of our project also receive financial help e.g. through the payment of necessary operations or medicine and the procurement of hearing aid, glasses and wheelchairs.
+We are trying to improve the living conditions of disabled people in the region of Urubamba, to guarantee them their human rights and to return to them a part of their quality of life.
+We are committed to their social integration by helping them find a job or by accompanying them to the doctor.
+The about 80 members of our project, of all different ages, also receive financial help for example through the payment of necessary operations or medicine and the procurement of hearing aid, glasses and wheelchairs.

 A good relationship with our members is of big importance for us.
 Because of this, we are doing regular home visits and get a good insight in our member’s life and the problems they have to face.
 This enables us to give very specific help and to support everybody individually.